wheerdam/linuxjoy/windows.md

 ## Miscellaneous

-The NoJoy Windows XInput library has a few properties that can be useful:
+The NoJoy Windows XInput library has a few properties that can be useful (use `NoJoy.setNativeProperty` to set these values):

 - Key=0 - set dead zone value (0 to 32767) for the specified controller in the index value
 - Key=1 - set vibration setting for the specified controller.
 High 16-bit of value field is LEFT motor, and the lower 16-bit controls the RIGHT motor